opensearch-project/project-website/_posts/2025-06-27-hybrid-query-performance-31.md

 We took several steps to ensure consistent and reliable benchmark results:

 * All index segments were force-merged before running the tests to eliminate background merge operations
-* We verified no other concurrent workloads were running on the cluster during testing
+* We verified that no other concurrent workloads were running on the cluster during testing

-We ingested documents into an index configured with:
+We ingested documents into an index configured as follows:

 * `number_of_shards`: 6
 * `number_of_segments`: 8 (per shard; total = 48)